 References: Brandt, M. J., Ijzerman, H., Dijksterhuis, A., Farach, F. J., Geller, J., Giner-Sorolla, R., ... & Van't Veer, A. (2014).
 The replication recipe: What makes for a convincing replication?.
 Journal of Experimental Social Psychology, 50, 217-224.

-Author names must include a forename and a surname.
+As part of the submission process, author names should include a forename and a surname.
 Forenames cannot include only initials.

 The affiliation should ideally include ‘Department, Institution, City, Country’, however only the Institution and Country are mandatory.

 Research articles must have the main text prefaced by an abstract of no more than 250 words summarising the main arguments and conclusions of the article.
 This must have the heading ‘Abstract’ and be easily identified from the start of the main text.

 A list of up to six key words may be placed below the abstract.

 The Abstract and Keywords should also be added to the metadata when making the initial online submission.

 The body of the submission should be structured in a logical and easy to follow manner.
 A clear introduction section should be given that allows non-specialists in the subject an understanding of the publication and a background of the issue(s) involved.
 Methods, results, discussion and conclusion sections may then follow to clearly detail the information and research being presented.

 Up to three level headings may be present and must be clearly identifiable using different font sizes, bold or italics.
 We suggest using Headings 1, 2 and 3 in MS-Word’s ‘Style’ section.

 Any supplementary/additional files that should link to the main publication must be listed, with a corresponding number, title and option description.
 Ideally the supplementary files are also cited in the main text.

 e.g. Supplementary file 1: Appendix.
 Scientific data related to the experiments.